lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-assets.md

 >[!NOTE]
 >
 >If a folder, collection, or more than 20 assets are selected for download, the **[!UICONTROL Download]** dialog is skipped and all the asset renditions accessible to the user excluding the dynamic renditions are downloaded in a zip folder.
+>
-The asset renditions are downloaded in a separate folder for each asset within the zip folder.
+>If the **[!UICONTROL Asset Download]** setting is enabled in the **[!UICONTROL Download Settings]**, the asset renditions are downloaded in a separate folder for each asset within the zip folder.
 >

 >[!NOTE]